Printer-friendly Information Sheet.

 - The Scholarship Committee may interview selected applicants if it wishes to do so.

 - The Scholarship Committee will notify the successful recipient by email.

 - If in any one year the Scholarship Committee forms the view that there are no applicants of sufficient merit, the Scholarship will not be awarded for that year.

 - The Scholarship will be tenable for the duration of the recipient’s degree, of up to five years full time study.

 - The Scholarship is not transferable to another degree, Notre Dame campus or another University.

 - Scholarship funds will be paid directly to the recipient.

-- Scholarship funds will be paid at the beginning of each study period.
+- Scholarship funds will be paid at the beginning of each semester.
 All payment subsequent to the first payment will be dependent on the recipient continuing to satisfy the Conditions set out below.